 - The disruptor will employ new technologies.
 Constantly analyse technological developments, even those which appear irrelevant or are utilised outside of your marketplace.
 As a technology specialist, Endava are familiar with requests from disruptors and established businesses alike to consult on technological trends, technical breakthroughs and most importantly, how they can be successfully employed.

 - Watch all new Fintech entrants carefully, even those which appear inconsequential or those which target customers you consider unprofitable.
 Business intelligence is crucial here.

 How to counter the disruptor

 These are the big questions; is it possible for established players to disrupt the disruptor?
-How can Agile Bridge from Business Agility bring an invaluable competitive edge?
+How can Agile Bridge from Endava bring an invaluable competitive edge?